Wealth Tax

 Wealth Tax.

-Adjust the assumptions below to see how a recurring tax on net worth, paired with the income and capital-gains taxes already due, compounds against a portfolio across a decade.
+Adjust the assumptions below to see how a recurring tax on net worth, paired with the income and capital-gains taxes already due, forces real returns to clear a much higher bar than markets historically deliver.
 Every number updates as you change the inputs.

-Each preset adjusts wealth, salary, and living expenses to reasonable defaults — fine-tune below.
+or Each preset adjusts wealth and living expenses to reasonable defaults — fine-tune below.

 Step 3 · Read the Result